theeuno1a/riah-johnson-luna/README.md

-a# Riah Johnson Luna - Lesson 12
+# Riah Johnson Luna - Lesson 12

 Welcome to the **Riah Johnson Luna** project, developed as part of the **Intro to Programming v5** course.
 This project showcases the application of fundamental programming concepts to create interactive web experiences.